MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-  - **Data\_AddDocTelemRes -** Reports whether we were able to properly populate other document telemetry related values in the event.
+  - **Data\_AddDocTelemRes -** Reports whether we were able to properly populate other document telemetry-related values in the event.
 Used for data quality diagnostics.

   - **Data\_BytesAsynchronous -** Number of bytes (compressed) that we believe we can open the file without if we get them before the user wants to start editing or maybe saving.